Financially reviewed by Patrick Flood, CFA.

 You've maybe heard of the classic 60/40 portfolio.
 It is composed of 60% stocks and 40% bonds, considered a near-perfect balance of risk and expected return.
 Bonds mitigate the impact of the risks of holding stocks.
 Stocks mitigate the impact of the risks of holding bonds.
 Such is the beauty of diversification.
 Here's an illustration of this 60/40 portfolio (using intermediate-term treasury bonds, specifically) compared to 100% stocks:

-Notice how in the Dotcom crash of 2008 and the Global Financial Crisis of 2008, the 60/40 portfolio fell much less than the 100% stocks portfolio.
+Notice how in the Dotcom crash of 2000 and the Global Financial Crisis of 2008, the 60/40 portfolio fell much less than the 100% stocks portfolio.
 This is particularly significant for a risk-averse investor.
-Most investors severely overestimate their tolerance for risk and do not have the stomach for a 100% stocks position, only realizing it during a market crash and panic selling, which is precisely what you don’t want to do.
+Again, I can't stress enough that most investors severely overestimate their tolerance for risk and do not have the stomach for a 100% stocks position, only realizing it during a market crash and panic selling, which is precisely what you shouldn't do.
 “100/0” or “60/40” is called your asset allocation, which is highly personal and is determined by your time horizon and risk tolerance.
-The asset allocation that’s right for you is the one that allows you to stay the course, invest regularly, ignore the short-term noise, and avoid panic selling during a market crash.
+The asset allocation that's right for you is the one that allows you to stay the course, invest regularly, ignore the short-term noise, and avoid panic selling during a market crash.

 So now we know bonds can be useful.
 Which type of bonds do we choose?